Braifz/braifz/README.md

 I'm having fun learning and making stuff with Javascript, I like doing acrobatics, read about non-fiction and enjoy time in nature 😄🌱

-Currenly I’m learning about solidity, Ethereum and web3 techs. 🦾
+Currently I’m learning about solidity, Ethereum and web3 techs. 🦾

 Sometimes I write, if you want read it, here is the link to my blog: https://braifz.hashnode.dev/